 And that was that.

-Thanks to TV shows like The Simpsons, people tend to associate bosses with characters like Mr. Burns, who relish any opportunity to fire an employee (especially that nincompoop from sector 7G).
+Thanks to TV shows like The Simpsons, people tend to associate bosses with characters like Mr. Burns, ones who relish any opportunity to fire an employee (especially that nincompoop from sector 7G).
 But the truth is, most employers get no joy out of firing.
 In fact, quite the opposite.
-Firing sucks for everyone involved, and yet sometimes it needs to happen.
+Firing sucks for everyone involved.
+And yet sometimes it needs to happen.

 I’ve had to fire employees four times during my ten years as an entrepreneur, and thankfully never (knock on wood) at Proposify.